kovart/forta-gas-agent/README.md

 - Support for protocol-specific configurations
 - Values interpolation (missing values in the intervals)
 - Noise values filtering to improve prediction accuracy
-- Demo server with real-world data
+- Demo server with real-world data and prediction results

 ## Alerts